Client Visibility

 Visible alternative

 Google shows the listings it considers most relevant.
-If your signals weaken, you are replaced.
+When client signals weaken, they are replaced.

 Visibility does not disappear randomly.
 Google selects the listing with the strongest relevance signals for each search.
-Kelsey identifies the exact query you lost, the competitor who replaced you, and the specific ranking signal that shifted.
+Kelsey identifies the exact query the client lost, the competitor who replaced them, and the specific ranking signal that shifted.
+Add to Client Visibility Audits.

-Identify the Google searches where your business no longer appears in Maps or the 3-Pack, including service-based and location-modified queries.
+Identify the Google searches where the client no longer appears in Maps or the 3-Pack, including service-based and location-modified queries.

 See which business Google selected instead and how their profile differs in category strength, keyword coverage, reviews, and activity.